MarcoGorelli/polars-plugins-tutorial/docs/vec_of_option.md

 ```

 Notice how only the outer nulls were set to invalid (if the inner nulls were as well, this wouldn't be a very good interpolation).
-The validity mask already exists for all Chunked types, so we could dismiss its overhead in this scenario.
+The validity mask is only allocated when there are no outer nulls.
+In that scenario, a `MutableBitmap` is used - which takes potentially much less space than storing contiguous `Option`s for the elements.

-__With this, the developers avoided returning a `Vec<Option<T>>`!__
+__With this, the developers avoided allocating a `Vec<Option<T>>`!__

 ## Sentinel values